Changissnz/nu_merchant_principal/README.md

-The effects of the idiom present themselves in two aspects of importance, in the temporal sense relative to the occurrence of an event or sequence of events, and as a tool by the "originators" and the "adopters" that incorporated it after.
+The effects of the idiom present themselves in two aspects of importance, in the temporal sense relative to the occurrence of an event or sequence of events, and as a tool by the "originators" and the "adopters" who
+incorporated it after.